Templates

 Template static constants as type traits:

-extension<type T> T { Bool IsFloatingPoint = False }
+extension<type T> T { static const Bool IsFloatingPoint = False }

-extension Float32 { Bool IsFloatingPoint = True }
+extension Float32 { static const Bool IsFloatingPoint = True }

-extension Float64 { Bool IsFloatingPoint = True }
+extension Float64 { static const Bool IsFloatingPoint = True }

-extension<type T> Complex<T> { Bool IsFloatingPoint = T::IsFloatingPoint }
+extension<type T> Complex<T> { static const Bool IsFloatingPoint = T::IsFloatingPoint }

 Same Rules for ADL & PTS as in C++

-Cilia follows the same rules for ADL and PTS as C++.
+Cilia follows the same rules for Argument Dependent Lookup (ADL, “Koenig Lookup”) and Partial Template Specialization (PTS) as C++.
 While they are complex, their problems are “well known and understood”, and matching C++ semantics is important for interop with existing C++ APIs and libraries.
-I try to avoid having different rules for Cilia and C++ classes.
+Having different rules for Cilia and C++ classes would be even more complex, and other rules might introduce other problems.

 Problems: